cldwalker/boson/README.md

 overridden method to call original functionality.
 If you don't, you're possibly overridden existing functionality, which is fine as long as you know what you are overriding.

+If you want to gemify your plugin, name it boson-plugin_name and put it under lib/boson/plugin_name.
+The previous example would go in lib/boson/custom_startup.rb.
+To use your plugin, a user can simply require your plugin in their executable.

 For many plugin examples, see [boson-more](http://github.com/cldwalker/boson-more).